nicholas-gcc/auth0-app-action-map/README.md

 ### Prerequisites
 - Auth0 account and tenant configured

-- On Auth0 Dashboard > Applications, configure a `Regular Web Application` for the `report-generation-service`.
+- On `Auth0 Dashboard > Applications`, configure a `Regular Web Application` for the `report-generation-service`.
 It is not necessary to set any Callback URLs or Allowed Web Origins

-- On Auth0 Dashboard > Applications, configure a `Single Page Application` for the `report-view-spa`.
+- On `Auth0 Dashboard > Applications`, configure a `Single Page Application` for the `report-view-spa`.
 Set `Allowed Web Origins` and `Allowed Callback URLs` to `localhost:5001` or any port number you choose

-- On Auth0 Dashboard > APIs, configure a `Custom API` for the `Report Generation Service API`, setting your own unique URL identifier and the Signing Algorithm to `RS256`.
+- On `Auth0 Dashboard > APIs`, configure a `Custom API` for the `Report Generation Service API`, setting your own unique URL identifier and the Signing Algorithm to `RS256`.
 Also verify that the `Auth0 Management API` is present on the APIs page.

+- On `Auth0 Dashboard > User Management > Roles`, configure a `Manager` role

 - Have [npm](https://www.npmjs.com) and [Node.js](https://nodejs.dev/en/) on your machine